WebOrigami/docs/src/content/cli/builtins.md

 This is similar to the separate [plain](#plain) function, which can only parse JSON/YAML representing graphs.
 In contrast, the `parseYaml` function can handle text representing things that aren't graphs, such as arrays, dates, and numbers.

+<a name="perf"></a>

+## perf(obj)

+Displays performance counters for various Origami operations used during the computation of `obj`.

 <a name="plain"></a>

 ## plain([graph])

 Converts an asynchronous explorable graph into a synchronous plain JavaScript object.
-The supplied argument can be any graph [variant](/core/variants.html) such as a JSON/YAML file, file system folder, etc. If omitted, `plain` converts the current graph — in the command line, this will be the current folder — to a plain JavaScript object.
+The supplied argument can be any [graph variant](/core/variants.html) such as a JSON/YAML file, file system folder, etc. If omitted, `plain` converts the current graph — in the command line, this will be the current folder — to a plain JavaScript object.

 A common use for `plain` is to convert a graph into a form that you can pass to any function that works with plain JavaScript objects.